 - Your health history – This provides the adopting family with information for your child’s pediatrician for the future.

-- Your pregnancy expenses – If you need help with things like medical fees, rent, food, transportation, maternity clothes, and more.
+- Your pregnancy expenses – Part of the adoption process if you’re pregnant is getting help with things like medical fees, rent, food, transportation, maternity clothes, and more.

 - Your future plans – Help with your goals, including referrals to scholarship programs for birth parents.